28 March 2017

 The National Standards System is the system for developing, promoting, and implementing standards in Canada.
 If certification of a product is required, it should be obtained before the goods are imported into Canada.
 Additional standards and requirements may be imposed at the provincial level.
 The contact point in Canada concerning product standards and requirements is the Standards Council of Canada.

 Marking and Labelling

 Canada requires bilingual labelling (English and French) for most products.
 Bilingual designation of the generic name on most pre-packaged consumer products is required under the federal Consumer Packaging and Labelling Act.
 Under this Act, the product identity declaration, net quantity declaration and dealer’s name and principle place of business must appear on the package / label of a consumer good sold in Canada.
-In addition, Textile Labelling and Advertising Regulations have been amended to allow the use of lastol and PLA (or polyactic acid) as generic fibre names in textile and apparel labels in April 2010.

 The agency responsible for inspection of imports, Canada Customs and Revenue Agency, also requires an indication of the country of origin on several classes of imported goods.
 Goods not properly marked will not be released from Canada Customs until suitably marked.
 In general, environmental claims that are ambiguous, misleading or irrelevant, or that cannot be substantiated, should not be used.

 Canada adopts the Harmonised System (HS) of the Tariff Schedules.
 All commercial imports are subject to customs duty and the goods and services tax (GST) unless exempted.
 Depending on the goods or their value, some other taxes may apply, e.g. excise tax on luxury items like jewellery and alcohol.
 Duties are assessed on the transaction value (the price actually paid or payable for the goods), including commission, brokerage, packing, royalties and transportation to the Canada point.